heseltime/heseltime.github.io/_notes/Public/LIFT_C and OIS Community Call for Fellows!.md

 # 4 Topic Areas/Questions for 4 Fellows

-## :cloud: What tool would be like to work in?
+## What tool would be like to work in?

 ### Helpful Skill: Software Engineering